-One of SNAP’s strengths is the depth of expertise in our team, bringing knowledge and experience from across Asia and the Pacific from various disciplines and areas of practice.
+One of SNAP’s strengths is the depth of expertise in our team, bringing knowledge and experience from various disciplines and areas of practice.
 This includes grassroots community-based organisations that support stateless populations to acquire and confirm nationality, national and regional NGOs that pursue strategic advocacy on the right to nationality, academics with expertise in law, sociology and political science, practising lawyers that challenge administrative decisions that render individuals and populations stateless, and most importantly stateless persons and formerly stateless persons raising the voices of their communities.

-Our Focal Points represent SNAP at relevant global, regional and national advocacy events and advise SNAP’s Coordinator and Governance Board on the development of SNAP's activities with reference to specific themes relevant to addressing statelessness.
+Our Focal Points represent SNAP at relevant global, regional and national engagements and advise SNAP’s Coordinator and Governance Board on the development of SNAP's activities with reference to specific themes relevant to addressing statelessness.

-Children - Ms Amihan Abueva, Child Rights Coalition, Asia
+Children - Amihan Abueva, Child Rights Coalition Asia

-Women and Equal Nationality Rights - Ms Neetu Pokharel, Alliance on Social Dialogue, Nepal
+Gender and Equal Nationality Rights - Neetu Pokharel, Alliance for Social Dialogue

-Ms Neetu Pokharel is a human rights professional and activist working with the Alliance for Social Dialogue (ASD), Nepal.
+Neetu Pokharel is a human rights professional and activist working with the Alliance for Social Dialogue (ASD), Nepal.
 Neetu supports the work of national and community organizations to promote access to justice and legal empowerment, with a focus on women, Dalit and other marginalized groups.
-Legal Identity and legal empowerment is one of the core areas that Neetu has engaged with in Nepal.
 She works to strengthen the capacity of community paralegals and legal aid organizations who assist community members to access citizenship and other legal identity documents.
 She has contributed to research on legal identity in Nepal and has also been engaged in policy advocacy, campaigns and research related to statelessness in Nepal.
 Neetu holds her Masters in Conflict, Peace and Development Studies (CPDS) from University of Ruhuna, Sri Lanka and Tribhuwan University (TU), Nepal.

-Civil Registration and Vital Statistics (CRVS) - Ms Clara Siagian, Puskapa, University of Indonesia
+Civil Registration and Vital Statistics (CRVS) - Clara Siagian, Puskapa (Center on Child Protection and Wellbeing), University of Indonesia

-Ms Clara Siagian is known as a leader on engaging with decision makers and civil society actors to increase awareness as to the importance of civil registration and vital statistics as a human rights and development issue.
-Ms Siagian is currently working on a research project with Indonesian Ministry of Planning and Development on Civil Registration and Basic Services as part of her role as the Technical Associate for Birth Registration with PUSKAPA.
+Clara Siagian is recognised as a leader on engaging with decision makers and civil society actors as to the importance of CRVS as a human rights and development issue.
+Clara is currently working on a research project with Indonesian Ministry of Planning and Development on Civil Registration and Basic Services as part of her role as the Technical Associate for Birth Registration with PUSKAPA (Centre on Child Protection and Wellbeing, University of Indonesia).
 She is also a member of Suaka, the Indonesian Civil Society Network for Refugee Rights Protection.
 Previously, Clara worked with the World Bank on disability mapping in Eastern Indonesia.

-Evidence-based Advocacy - Professor (Mr) Chowdhury Abrar, Refugee and Migratory Movements Research Unit (RMMRU), University of Dhaka, Bangladesh
+Evidence-based Advocacy - Professor Chowdhury Abrar, Refugee and Migratory Movements Research Unit (RMMRU), University of Dhaka

 Professor Abrar is the Executive Director at the Refugee and Migratory Movements Research Unit (RMMRU) and Professor of International Relations at the University of Dhaka, Bangladesh.
 For more than a decade he has conducted research and engaged in advocacy and public interest litigation on behalf of Rohingya communities and the camp-dwelling Urdu speaking community in Bangladesh.